 We want to empower our people to actively participate and collaborate, to take both ownership of their work and responsibility for everyone’s safety.
-During 2022, we continued to develop our hybrid working culture based on feedback from our employees.
-Teams have been encouraged to discuss and agree the best working practices for their own team.
-The management team fully supports the hybrid way of working when possible.
-The modern working environment with digital tools helps teams to flexibly organize their work while supporting the individual wellbeing of our employees.
+During 2023, Nokian Tyres continued the hybrid way of working.
+The management team fully supports the hybrid way of working, including flexible working time and arrangements when possible.
+The company follows local legislation related to flexible working hours, overtime, part-time working options, and paid parental and family leave.
+The modern working environment with digital tools helps teams to flexibly organize their work and supports the individual well-being of employees.
+Teams have discussed and agreed on the best working practices.

 Pay for performance